oriolgual/reefpoints/source/posts/2015-08-05-building-json-api-endpoints-with-phoenix.md

 ## Conclusion

-Getting JSON API working with Phoenix takes a hoops to jump through, but hopefully this helps you get up and running.
+Getting JSON API working with Phoenix takes a few hoops to jump through, but hopefully this helps you get up and running.